What is ArcGIS?

-Faculty, staff, and students will need ArcGIS for Desktop to use for Virtual Campus courses.
+Faculty, staff, and students need ArcGIS for Desktop to use for most Virtual Campus courses.
 The computer requirements for ArcGIS for Desktop Student Edition are the same as those for the non-student edition.

 For specific system requirements, visit ArcGIS Resources - System Requirements.